Western High School (Florida)

-Western High School is a public high school in Davie, Florida, United States, serving students in grades 9 through 12.
-The school, which opened in 1981, is a part of the Broward County Public Schools district.
+Western High School is a public high school in Davie, Florida, United States.
+It serves students in grades 9 through 12.
+The school, opened in 1981, is a part of the Broward County Public Schools district.

 The principal is Michelle Padura.
 The school's mascot is the Wildcat, and the official colors are Black and Vegas Gold.
 Western High received a Florida Department of Education school grade of "A" for the 2019 academic year.

 Its attendance boundary includes most of Davie, portions of Sunrise, and Weston.

 Demographics

 As of the 2023–24 school year, the total student enrollment was 3,642.
 The ethnic makeup during the 2021–2022 school year was 82.6% White, 9.1% Black, 4.9% Hispanic, 4.1% Asian, 3.4% Multiracial, 0.5% Native American or Native Alaskan, and 0.3% Native Hawaiian or Pacific Islander.

 Athletics

 The school offers athletic programs in football, cheerleading, basketball, tennis, soccer, color guard, swimming, water polo, golf, wrestling, baseball, softball, track & field, cross country, marching band, and volleyball.
 In the fall of 2002, the school's first state championship title was earned by the women's golf team.
 The Lady Wildcats were undefeated that year as well.

 The 2024 competitive cheerleading squad won the FHSAA State Championship in the 2a medium coed division.